dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 1. The browser sends an initial HTTP request to the app.
 1. The culture is assigned by the Localization Middleware.
 1. The `OnGet` method in *_Host.cshtml.cs* persists the culture in a cookie as part of the response.
-1. The browser opens a WebSocket connection to create an interactive Blazor server-side session.
+1. The browser opens a WebSocket connection to create an interactive Blazor Server session.
 1. The Localization Middleware reads the cookie and assigns the culture.
-1. The Blazor server-side session begins with the correct culture.
+1. The Blazor Server session begins with the correct culture.

 ## Provide UI to choose the culture